awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-install-osx.md

 **To install the EB CLI on macOS**

 1. Download and install Python from the [downloads page](https://www.python.org/downloads/release/python) of [Python\.org](https://www.python.org)\.
-This tutorial uses version 3\.4 to demonstrate\.
+We use version 3\.7 to demonstrate\.
 **Note**
-The EB CLI requires Python 2 version 2\.7, or Python 3 in the versions range of 3\.4 to 3\.6\.
+The EB CLI requires Python 2 version 2\.7, or Python 3 version in the range of 3\.4 to 3\.7\.

-1. Install `pip` with the script provided by the Python Packaging Authority\.
+1. Install `pip` with the script that the Python Packaging Authority provides\.

    ```
    $ curl -O https://bootstrap.pypa.io/get-pip.py